shaheennabi/US-visa-machine-learning-end-to-end-project/README.md

 ## 5. Open EC2 and Install docker in EC2 Machine:

-* Copy the below command one-by-one and execute on EC2
+* Copy the below command one-by-one and execute on EC2 Terminal

 ```bash
 sudo apt-get update -y